Aleksandr Aleksandrov: Military service and later life

 As "Alexander Sokolov", he fought in the major Russian engagements of the 1806–1807 Prussian campaign.
 During two of those battles, he saved the lives of two fellow Russian soldiers.
 The first was an enlisted man who suffered a concussion falling off his horse in battle.
 Alexandrov provided first aid under heavy fire, and brought him to safety as the army retreated around them.
 The second was an officer, unhorsed but uninjured.
 Three French dragoons were closing on him.
 Alexandrov couched his lance and scattered the enemy.
 Then, against regulations, he let the officer borrow his own horse to hasten his retreat, which left Alexandrov himself more vulnerable to attack.

 During the campaign, he wrote to his family explaining his disappearance.
 They used their connections in a desperate attempt to locate him.
-Rumors of an Amazon warrior in the army reached Tsar Alexander I, who took a personal interest and summoned him to the palace at St. Petersburg, where he was awarded the Cross of St. George and promoted to lieutenant of the Mariupol Hussar Regiment.
+Rumors of an Amazon warrior in the army reached Tsar Alexander I, who took a personal interest and summoned him to the palace at St. Petersburg, where he was awarded the Cross of St. George and promoted to cornet of the Mariupol Hussar Regiment.
 The tsar also granted him the surname "Alexandrov".

 In an era when Russian officers were expected to grow a mustache, Alexandrov's youthful appearance harmed his chances for promotion.
 He transferred away from the hussars to the Lithuanian Uhlan Regiment in order to avoid the colonel's daughter, who had fallen in love with him.
 He saw action again during Napoleon's invasion of Russia in 1812.
 He fought in the Battle of Smolensk.
 During the Battle of Borodino, a cannonball wounded him in the leg, yet he continued serving full duty for several days afterwards until ordered away to recuperate.
 He retired from the army in 1816 with the rank of stabs-rotmistr ("staff riding master"), the equivalent of captain lieutenant.